 PTE: A minimum score of 53 must be met.

-Applicants who have completed an English composition course at a college in the United States are not exempt from taking the TOEFL or IELTS.
+Applicants who have completed an English composition course at a college in the United States are not exempt from taking the TOEFL, IELTS, or PTE.

-Students who have completed less than four years of English (not ESL) at a U.S. high school are required to take the TOEFL or IELTS.
+Students who have completed less than four years of English (not ESL) at a U.S. high school are required to take the TOEFL, IELTS, or PTE.

 For information about scheduling the IELTS and obtaining score reports, visit ielts.org .

-All applicants to School of Art and Design programs must submit a portfolio for evaluation by the faculty.
+All applicants to School of Art and Design programs must submit a portfolio for evaluation.
 After the application is received by FIT from the SUNY Application Services Center, applicants can enter MyFIT to access specific instructions and options to submit their portfolio.
-No portfolio is required from applicants to Baker School of Business and Technology or School of Liberal Arts programs.
+No portfolio is required from applicants to the Baker School of Business and Technology or School of Liberal Arts programs.